 Having a car at university also means you can get involved with a student car share as a way to make some new friends.

 And 4 reasons you might not need your car at university…

-Most first years stay in halls of accommodation where they do not usually provide resident parking – and even if they do, the number of spots is usually very limited or reserved for staff and commuting students.
-With this in mind, bringing a car to university could ultimately cause you more stress than anything else – after all, who wants to be driving around trying to find a parking spot after a late lecture?
+Most first years stay in halls of accommodation and there isn’t usually any resident parking at halls.
+And even if there is parking, the number of spots is usually very limited or reserved for staff and commuting students.

-It’s usually a lot easier to bring a car to university with you when you’re living in a second year house, as there will usually be more parking spaces available, or you can choose a house specifically for the parking.
+It’s usually a lot easier to bring a car to university when you’re living in a shared house (normally in your second year), as there will usually be more parking spaces available, or you can choose a house specifically for the parking.

 2 / You might get more exercise without a car

-When you have a car sitting just outside the front door, it’s very easy to sack off walking to campus in the cold and wet when you could just drive.
+When you have a car sitting just outside the front door, it’s very easy to forget about walking to campus in the cold and wet when you could just drive.
 Having no car forces you to walk or get the bus, which is not only an easy way of getting in your daily steps, but also give you an opportunity to socialise with your housemates.

 3 / It’s more sociable to take the bus